From the light curves of Long Period Variables to their evolution along the AGB: The sample of light curves and their parameterization

 The mean oscillation amplitude displayed by the light curves, $A$, measured in units of magnitude, was evaluated for each light curve of the Paper I sample, but had been made little use of.
 In the present study, we pay more attention to the information that it carries.

 A well-known feature displayed by the light curves is a clear difference between profiles having a narrow maximum and a broad minimum and profiles having a broad maximum and a narrow minimum.
 The left and central panels of Figure \ref{fig1} display two extreme cases.
 Such distinction had already been made by \citet{Lebzelter2011}, however without producing very significant results.
 We searched for parameters that quantify reliably this feature and found two good candidates, which we call $W_{\rm{1/5}}$ and $W_{\rm{R}}$ (Figure \ref{fig1}, right); $W_{\rm{1/5}}$ is the width of the curve, relative to the period, at an apparent luminosity equal to 20\% of the luminosity amplitude of the oscillation; $W_{\rm{R}}$ is the ratio between the luminosity measured from minimum light and integrated over a period and the product of its value at maximum light by the period.
 Pulsations with relatively short values of the parameters mean a star that is mostly dim during its cycle, pulsations with relatively large values mean a star that is mostly bright during its cycle.
-We find that, in general, the two parameters are closely related, with, on average, $W_{\rm{1/5}} = \sim$0.2), with a mean oscillation amplitude of 1.4 units of magnitude, a stable period of 137 days and a width parameter $W \sim$0.3.
-In the next subsection, we use this argument as guideline to seek an answer to the second question that we need to address: what will the stars in our Mno sample evolve to?
+We find that, in general, the two parameters are closely related, with, on average, $W_{\rm{1/5}} = \sim$0.2), with a mean oscillation amplitude of 1.4 units of magnitude, a stable period of 137 days and a width parameter $W =$0.3 to make the distinction between the two cases; this is of course an arbitrary choice, aimed only at easing the discussion, and should not be misinterpreted as a physically meaningful number.